ntampouratzis/ACSIM/kernel_build/README.md

 Please refer to [Kernel Driver](linux-arm32-gem5/kernel/SystemC_driver.c) and [UserSpace Driver](linux-arm32-gem5/kernel/AccelDriver.c) for ARM-32.

 Please refer to [Kernel Driver](linux-arm64-gem5/kernel/SystemC_driver.c) and [UserSpace Driver](linux-arm64-gem5/kernel/AccelDriver.c) for ARM-64.

+Finally, we have implement a reference [User Application](Application/TestApp.c) in order to call our Accelerator.